adrianperkins369/adrianperkins369.github.io/_posts/2025-04-13-casestudyransomware.md

 toc:
   sidebar: left
 ---
-> The following case study is based on a fictitious company "FortiVault".
+> The following case study is based on the fictitious company "FortiVault".

 **Company**: FortiVault, Inc.
 <br>